- Location: Florida

 Members of the military who are Florida residents but are stationed in another state can still register their vehicle in Florida.
 Fill out all of the following forms, and send them along with payment for registration fees (see below) to the county tax collector's office in your county of residence:

-- The original vehicle title, or an Application for Certification for Title With/Without Registration (Form #82040) if you also need to title your vehicle in the state.
+- The original vehicle title, or an Application for Certification for Title With/Without Registration (Form HSMV 82040) if you also need to title your vehicle in the state.

 - Military Insurance Exemption Information.

-- Military Initial Registration Fee Exemption Affidavit (Form 82002)
+- Military Initial Registration Fee Exemption Affidavit (Form HSMV 82002)

 - Exemption from Florida Sales Tax for U.S. military service members.

-You may also file a power of attorney (Form HSMV 82053) in order to allow a person of your choice to file your registration paperwork for you.
+You may also file a Power of Attorney for a Motor Vehicle, Mobile Home or Vessel (Form HSMV 82053) in order to allow a person of your choice to file your registration paperwork for you.

 Your license plates and registration stickers will be mailed to you.
 Contact the DHSMV customer service center at (850) 617-2000 for help filling out any forms or to ask any questions.